-George Mason University and Wells Fargo have teamed up to offer you banking convenience with the Mason Affinity Debit Card, exclusively for Patriots.
+George Mason University and Wells Fargo have teamed up to offer you banking convenience with the Mason affinity debit card, exclusively for Patriots.
 Enjoy no-fee cash access at Wells Fargo ATMs on campus.
 Enroll today at obs.gmu.edu/banking or scan the QR code.

-Connect With Us
+Connect with Us

 Get direct access to information, events, and deals by subscribing to our newsletter and following us on social media.
-You will receive campus retail content related to services such as dining, parking, Patriot Perks, watch parties, and giveaways!
-Subscribe to our newsletter at shopmason.gmu.edu/newsletter.
-Follow us on Instagram, Facebook, Twitter, and TikTok @shopmason.
+You will receive campus retail content related to services such as dining, parking, Patriot Perks, and giveaways!
+Connect with us at aso.gmu.edu/link-in-bio or scan the QR code.

-shopMason, the marketing brand of Operations and Business Services, facilitates community building and a high-quality campus life for students, faculty and staff through goods and services.
+shopMason, the marketing brand of Auxiliary Services and Operations, facilitates community building and a high-quality campus life for students, faculty, and staff through goods and services.
 Our units include Mason Dining, Print and Mail, Parking and Transportation, Mason Card, Student Centers, and more.
 Amplify your campus experience!